 Baseball exec champions vision of inclusive future

-Meka White Morris named Twins' chief revenue officer
+Meka White Morris named Minnesota Twins’ chief revenue officer.

 When Minnesota Twins president and CEO David St. Peter introduced Meka White Morris, j’04, as the club’s first chief revenue officer, he cited her “pedigree and passion.”
 Morris’ passion for the work is evident in a varied career across sports and entertainment, intertwined industries now embracing technology to boost user experiences; the pedigree St. Peter referenced was a nod to her late father, basketball legend Jo Jo White, ’69.

 Morris devoted her years on the Hill to studying strategic communications and competing as a sprinter on the track and field team.
 After graduation, she worked as an intern for the Boston Celtics.
 Her father had reunited with the Celtics in 2000 as director of special projects.

 “Everybody needs help.
 Everybody needs a hand.
 I don’t care what you do, somebody opened a door at some level,” Morris says.
 “There is no shame in having somebody who cares about you open a door, but, my gosh, if they’re willing to open it, you have a responsibility to step through it and work your tail off and deliver.”

 The topic is important to Morris because she now views her business success as an opportunity to inspire others.
 Even with a world-famous father, Morris explains, she still battled through barriers—including workplace harassment—and she hopes those who follow can see in her the evidence that they can do the same.